 If the first disc showed a band ripping apart between what they were best at (bluesy hard rock) and what their singer wanted (Elton John meets Queen), here they seemed settled.

 True, Civil War and Estranged champ at the epic bit, but You Could Be Mine and Pretty Tied Up are two of the best rockers from both records.
 Bob Dylan’s Knockin’ On Heaven’s Door misfired in the studio (it never did live) and Get In The Ring was the sound of a grown man throwing his toys out of his pram.
-This album certainly had its moments.
+Still, this album certainly had its moments.

 The Spaghetti Incident?
 (Geffen, 1993)